mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 A few months ago, a reviewer contributed a small change to an open source project I maintain.
 I gave them feedback within hours, but they promptly disappeared.
 I checked again a few days later, but there was still no response from the author.

-A month later, the mysterious developer popped up again to submit their revisions.
-While I appreciated their effort, the lag between review rounds had doubled the work I had to do.
-Not only did I have to re-read their code, I had to re-read my feedback to recall the state of the change.
-Had they followed up within a day or two, I wouldn't have had to do all that extra work.
+Six weeks later, the mysterious developer popped up again to submit their revisions.
+While I appreciated their effort, the lag between rounds of review had doubled my workload.
+Not only did I have to re-read their code, I had to re-read my feedback to recall the state of the discussion.
+Had they followed up within a day or two, I wouldn't have had to do all the extra work of restoring context.

 {{<img src="effort-graph.jpg">}}

-That's an extreme example, but I see it frequently with full-time teams as well.
-Someone sends out a changelist for review, receives feedback, then puts it on the backburner for a week because they get distracted by another task.
+A six-week pause is extreme, but I frequently see unnecessary pauses on full-time teams.
+Someone sends out a changelist for review, receives feedback, then puts it on the backburner for a week because another task distracted them.

 In addition to the time lost in restoring context, half-finished changelists increase complexity.
 It's harder for everyone to keep track of what's already merged and what's in flight.
-It leads to more merge conflicts.
+With more partially-complete changelists, there are more merge conflicts, and nobody likes fixing those.

 Once you send your code out for review, driving the review to completion should be your highest priority.
-Delays on your end waste time for your reviewer and increase complexity for your other teammates.
+Delays on your end waste time for your reviewer and increase complexity for your whole team.

 ## Conclusion

 When preparing your changelists for review, remember the golden rule: value your reviewer's time.
 If you demonstrate that you care about their experience as a reviewer, they'll return the favor.

-Helping your reviewer focus on the interesting parts of your code allows them to give you feedback that helps you grow as a developer rather than superficial stuff like finding out that your whitespace is wrong.
+A reviewer who can focus on the interesting parts of your code generates quality feedback.
+If they have to spend time untangling your code or policing simple mistakes you could have caught yourself, you both suffer.

 Congratulations!
-Your reviewer is now in love with you.
+You've read to this point and integrated these ideas, which means you're now an expert reviewee.
+Your reviewer is likely in love with you, so treat them well.

 TODO: Add alt text